Blog

 Demographics help you understand your customer base as a whole.
 Individual customer data helps you provide better service.

-When servers can look at a guest’s profile when they’re seated, they can know who they’re interacting with and can give customers a VIP experience.
-For example, if a regular who typically dines with her young children makes a reservation, you can anticipate her needs by bringing a high chair and kid’s food menu without being asked.
+For example, if a regular who typically dines with her young children makes a reservation, you can anticipate her needs by bringing a high chair and kids' food menu without being asked.

 Knowing your restaurant’s customer demographics can help you run a more successful business.
 Use technology, conduct research surveys, monitor analytics and observe guests to learn more about them.
 Then, turn that data into a better dining experience.